USAA Renters Insurance Review of 2025

 According to PropertyNest research, the average annual cost of renters insurance with USAA is $164.40, totaling $13.70 per month, below the $17 monthly national average.

-The important thing to keep in mind is that if you opt for a high policy limit for your personal belongings or your personal liability, you will likely pay more than the average we’ve listed here.
+The critical thing to remember is that if you opt for a high policy limit for your personal belongings or your liability, you will likely pay more than the average we've listed here.

 Claims

-USAA has streamlined their claims filing process to make it as easy as possible to place a claim and track the progress of your payment.
+USAA has streamlined its claims filing process to make it as easy as possible to place a claim and track the progress of your payment.

 You should make sure to have the following information at hand before you begin the claims filing process.